Debit and Credit Cards: What’s the Difference and What’s Best for You?

 Where Can I Use a Credit Card?

 Credit cards can be spent on in-person purchases just like debit cards.
-Credit cards are more widely accepted online and in physical stores because they are typically powered by two major networks — Visa and Mastercard — which are recognized worldwide.
+Credit cards are more widely accepted online and in physical stores because they are typically powered by major networks — Visa, etc. — which are recognized worldwide.

 Credit cards have extremely wide acceptance online.
 The US National Federation of Independent Business suggests that 90% of online purchases involve credit cards.